godotengine/godot-docs/classes/class_skeletonmodification2dfabrik.rst

 | *Getter*  | get_fabrik_data_chain_length()      |
 +-----------+-------------------------------------+

-The amount of FABRIK joints in the FABRIK modification.
+The number of FABRIK joints in the FABRIK modification.

 ----